 A major highlight of the visit will be the official launching of the Task Force Cost of Doing Business at the Ministry of BZK with State Secretary Van Huffelen on Wednesday, September 14.
 The objective of the Task Force will be to find solutions for long-term issues that require a comprehensive approach such as the postal code and citizen service number (BSN), banking services, real estate services, notarial services, digitization, telecommunication and internet services, permits, diversification, movement of people and goods and tax measures.

-In the course of this week, the Saba delegation has meetings at the Ministry of Infrastructure and Water Management (I&W), the Ministry of Home Affairs and Kingdom Relations (BZK), the Ministry of Social Affairs and Labor (SZW), the Ministry of Education, Culture and Science (OCW), the Ministry of Public Health, Wellbeing and Sports (VWS), the Ministry of Justice and Security (J&V) and the Ministry of Economic Affairs and Climate (EZK).
+This week and next week, the delegation will meet with civil servants at several ministries, such as the Ministry of Home Affairs and Kingdom Relations (BZK), the Ministry of Economic Affairs and Climate (EZK), the Ministry of Social Affairs and Labor (SZW), the Ministry of Infrastructure and Water Management (IenW), the Ministry of Public Health, Wellbeing and Sport (VWS), the Ministry of Agriculture, Nature and Food Quality (LNV).